MauroMardones/SA_Krill/README.md

 ```
 📂 SA_Krill
 │── 📂 scenarios/      # SS3 files to run models
+│── 📄 index.Rmd       # Guide and code to run and reproduce stock assessments outputs
 │── 📂 Figs/           # Output figures from the models
 │── 📂 Results/        # Processed results and reports
 │── 📄 README.md       # Project overview